Ryan Jarman: Amps and effects

 Although sparingly spotted with Vox amplifiers in the early days of the Cribs, Jarman has almost always played through Orange amps.
 Jarman has been quoted as saying that, out of habit, he runs both an AD30 combo and head at the same time with the combo on top of an Orange cabinet and the head hidden out of view.
 In situations where taking both would be impractical, he uses just the AD30R Combo.
 As of 2012, Jarman has started using a Green Matamp head alongside the Orange head.
 For effects, his regular pedals are the Fulltone OCD and the Ibanez Tube Screamer, which was his pedal of choice until 2008.
 Primarily using just distortion, Jarman has however recently started using an Electro Harmonix Poly-Chorus regularly both live and in the studio.
 Jarman also claims to use the thickest possible strings, both for tonal reasons and to minimise any string bend, giving his playing a more robotic feel.
 Rotosound custom make his own gauge for him.

 Production

 As well as producing/co-producing many tracks with the Cribs, Jarman has also produced records by various other bands.
 From Springtime Studios, which Jarman set up with his brothers in Wakefield in 2002, he engineered and worked with various local bands as well as numerous records for Leeds-based noise label Squirrel Records.
 In 2010, he produced the Comet Gain album Howl of the Lonely Crowd.
 More recently, he has produced tracks for Frankie & the Heartstrings, Kate Nash and has produced the debut record by This Many Boyfriends.

-Professional history

-Jarman has made some memorable TV appearances, including music panel show Never Mind the Buzzcocks, where he took credit for inspiring Live 8, by texting Bob Geldof and suggesting a Live Aid 2.